devsnowin/regex/README.md

 # Something about Regex :worried:

-_Small story 📖_
+_Small note 📝_

-The diffcult topic to me, I don't know about you.
-While i learning python in my college days, i usually avoid this topic 😅.
-Now it's time to learn it.
+I usually avoided this topic when I was learning Python in college 😅.
+It is now time to learn it 📖.